United Way Of Greater New Haven Inc

 • "My goal is really to create amazing change in the community.
 My vision is that we would be in a community where people are not just surviving, but are thriving."

-• "The pandemic has shown us clearly that too many of our neighbors have been struggling to survive; United Way of Greater New Haven is focused on helping families in our community not just survive, but thrive."
+• "The pandemic has shown us clearly that too many of our neighbours have been struggling to survive; United Way of Greater New Haven is focused on helping families in our community not just survive, but thrive."

 • "At United Way, we believe that by investing in early education, we empower children with the tools they need to thrive academically and succeed in life."